YCChenVictor/blog-frontend/src/posts/software/react/main.md

 # Title

-## Abstract

-TBC

 ## Purpose

-Learning React is valuable for developers as it equips them with a powerful and widely-used JavaScript library, enabling the creation of efficient, modular, and interactive user interfaces that are in high demand across the web development industry.
+Learning React is valuable for developers as it equips them with a powerful and widely-used [javascript](/blog/software/javascript/main) library, enabling the creation of efficient, modular, and interactive user interfaces that are in high demand across the web development industry.

 ## Concept

+### Outside Build App

-### start a project
+#### start a project

 * Create react app with following command
   ```bash